YGYOOO/ajax-interceptor/README.md

 Example video：https://www.youtube.com/watch?v=OL87EPOEVIU

 ## Notes
-1. You may have to restart chrome or refresh the current page after you added this extension.
-2. It is recommended that you turn off this extension(the icon should be gray) when you are not using it.
+1. It is recommended that you turn off this extension(the icon should be gray) when you are not using it.
-3. This extension only overrides the response data in the XMLHTTPRequest object as well as the fetch method.
+2. This extension only overrides the response data in the XMLHTTPRequest object as well as the fetch method.
 The "real" response which you can see in DevTools' "Network" panel will not be changed.

+## Release Notes
+version 1.4.1:
+- add feature of matched methods
+- add setting of panel positions, including suspended position and devtools position
+- support auto insert for first time users
+- fix listener rejected error